 The best part though is how it only gets better with time.
-With every use and wash, your Smart Bedding linen set will only improve in softness.
-When cotton would be falling apart, Smart Bedding is the softest it’s ever been.
+With every use and wash, your Primary Bedding linen set will only improve in softness.
+When cotton would be falling apart, Primary Bedding is the softest it’s ever been.

 Make no mistake, linen is the finest material for bedding.